devRudo/ipl-data/README.md

 To run this project you need to have node js installed in your system so install it using following ways:

-## Go through the right steps depending on your Operating Systems:
+## Go through the right steps depending on your Operating Systems

 [This is how to install Node JS on Windows Machine](#how-to-install-node-js-on-windows)\
 [This is how to install Node JS on Linux(Ubuntu)](#how-to-install-node-js-on-linux(ubuntu))\